UniformCSS/docs/docs/introduction/build-scripts.md

 ## Build Scripts

 Sass preprocessor is the only thing you need to get up and running.
 Uniform CSS comes with a predefined build commands in the `package.json`.
-The following **npm build commands** are available.
+The following **build commands** are available.

-> By default, the following build scripts will automatically input `styles.scss` and output files into the root directory.
+> By default, the following build scripts will automatically input `main.scss` and output files into the root directory.
 You can modify `package.json` to change the output location.

 {% include shortcodes/video, id: 'tLqqi5gyxQg' %}